Art and Design at Great Linford Primary School

 At Great Linford Primary School, we believe it is important to foster creativity and imagination in all our children.
 In Art and Design, we aim to provide experiences and skills in various different aspects of art and design: painting, drawing, sculpture, dance, drama, printing, pottery plus many more!
 We aim to provide unique opportunities for our children that enable them to express their creativity in their own way.
 Over the year, we weave art and design into our project based learning as well as our focused weeks such as Forest Fortnight.

-We have officially begun our Artsmark journey.
-We will be continuing to develop our Art provision across the school and our links with other schools.
+We have been awarded Artsmark Silver award by Arts Council England and are very proud.
+Our journey has been exciting and we will be continuing to develop our Art provision across the school and our links with other schools.
 Check out the Artsmark website

 Keep posted with our lasted news here

 Over the year, we have been lucky to attend various productions at both the Milton Keynes Theatre and Stantonbury Theatre.
 The children have thoroughly enjoyed all our theatre experiences including: Awful Auntie, I believe in unicorns and The Little Mermaid performed by the Northern Ballet.

 At Great Linford Primary we have not only been visiting the theatre, we have been creating our own productions!
 All the year groups have been working exceptionally hard and have produced outstanding plays and productions!
 See below for our upcoming production.